qbead/qbeadWebsite/content/book/vectors.md

 ## Using Vectors

-The arrows we have been discussing are called "vectors."
+The specific arrows we introduced above are called "vectors" by scientists and mathematicians.
-Knowing the special name for important concepts is always useful.
+Knowing the special name for important concepts helps scientists communicate more effectively and makes it easier to find out more about topic.
-It certainly helps, when searching in the library, to know to ask about vectors instead of "the type of arrows scientists use in their doodles".
+When searching in the library (or on the internet!) for more information, it certainly does make it easier to know to look for information on vectors instead of "the type of arrows scientists use in their doodles."
+Now that we know the name for this concept, let's dive deeper.
-As Ursula Le Guin writes, knowing one's true name gives you power over them.

 ### Displacement Vectors
-A great way to see the power of vectors is to employ them to describe intricate motion.
-However, before we describe a journey, we need to describe its starting point.
-We need to be able to draw a vector corresponding to our own position:

-`Add a drawing of an arrow here pointing to a point saying "you are here"`

-Then we need to draw a vector describing our next step...
-And the next one, and the next one.
+One useful way to use vectors is to describe the straight-line distance between two points.
+For instance, imagine that you are currently standing at the point labeled 'start' at the center of the drawing below and then walk to the point labeled 'A'.
+We can use a vector to represent the distance you covered walking between the two points.
+The direction of the arrow indicates the direction of your motion.

+`Add an animation of point labeled 'start,' something to indicate motion, point labeled 'A,' and then a vector appearing. `

+However, what if you want to represent a more complicated journey?
+Maybe after stopping at point A, you then move to point B. We can then draw a vector between point A and point B. We can then add additional points and vectors to represent the rest of the journey.

 `Add an animation of multiple steps`

-And by *adding* these steps together, we finally find our new position.
+At the end of our journey, we can add these steps together to find our final position.
-This leads us to two important concepts.
-First is vector addition.
+The process of adding these vectors together is called vector addition.
-Vector addition is easy to understand if you think of vectors as representing motion.
+By framing vectors as representing motion, the idea of vector addition becomes easier to understand.
 Vector $\vec{A}$ represents displacement (movement) in one direction and vector $\vec{B}$ represents displacement in another direction.
-When we perform both displacements we denote the new compound displacement as $\vec{C}$.
+We can represent our total displacement by connecting our starting and ending positions with a vector: $\vec{C}$.

 `An animation of the displacements being summed up.`